Agents shouldn't work for the vendor. They should work for you.

 AI inference posture

-From standard managed inference up through fully isolated, including running the AI models themselves on local infrastructure, with no prompts or data leaving your environment, for regulated or privacy-focused clients.
-Different posture, different cost, defined in the spec.
+From standard managed inference up through fully isolated, including running the AI models themselves on local infrastructure, with no prompts or data leaving the environment.

 Security by Default